BenSchZA/molecule-catalyst/Blockchain/README.md

 Anytime throughout the projects life cycle the creator can call the `terminateMarket()` function, and end the fund rasing.
 This function will not result in them loosing any rounds of funding that where already filled, but it will prevent the market from minting new tokens, and wil cause the market to terminate.
 The `Market`s termination means that users can no longer buy or sell tokens.
 They can `withdraw()` funding from the market, exchanging tokens they have for collateral in the market.

 ---

+# Detailed Breakdown of Smart Contracts

+## Contract Interfaces & Events

+The document that covers the Contract Interfaces & Events was omitted from this document to maintain a reasonable length.
+It can be found [here](./z-docs/ContractInterfaces&Events.md).

+## Constructors, Functions & Modifiers